rust-lang/rust-project-goals/src/2024h2/Contracts-and-invariants.md

 Contracts have proven useful under the "Design by Contract" philosophy, which usually focuses on pre + post + frame conditions (also known as "requires", "ensures", and "modifies" clauses in systems such as the Java Modelling Language).
 In other words, attaching predicates to the API boundaries of code, which makes contracts a *specification mechanism*.

-There are other potential uses for attaching predicates to points in the code, largely for encoding formal correcttness arguments.
+There are other potential uses for attaching predicates to points in the code, largely for encoding formal correctness arguments.
 My main examples of these are Representation Invariants, Loop Invariants, and Termination Measures (aka "decreasing functions").

 In an ideal world, contracts would be useful for both purposes.
-But if we have to make choices about what to prioritize, we should focus on the things that make contracts useful as an API specifcation mechanism.
+But if we have to make choices about what to prioritize, we should focus on the things that make contracts useful as an API specification mechanism.
 In my opinion, API specification is the use-case that is going to benefit the broadest set of developers.

 ### 2. Contracts should be (semi-)useful out-of-the-box

 This has two parts:

 Anyone can eat: I want any Rust developer to be able to turn on "contract checking" in some form without having to change toolchain nor install 3rd-party tool, and get *some* utility from the result.
-(Its entirely possible that contracts become *even more* useful when used in concert with a suitable 3rd-party tool; that's a separate matter.)
+(It's entirely possible that contracts become *even more* useful when used in concert with a suitable 3rd-party tool; that's a separate matter.)

 Anyone can cook: Any Rust developer can also *add contracts* to their own code, without having to change their toolchain.